About Justice Legal Team, PLLC

 In certain divorces, the spouses may be able to reach an agreement on how much child support should be paid.
 The presiding judge will review their agreement to determine whether it is in the best interest of the child(ren).

 Child support, child custody, and child visitation are all separate matters.
-A non-custodial parent who is obligated to pay child support do not lose their right to visit with their child over failure to pay.
-Either party may file a motion to modify child support in the future .
+A non-custodial parent who is obligated to pay child support does not lose their right to visit with their child over failure to pay.
+Either party may file a motion to modify child support in the future.

 To learn more about child support, child custody, child visitation, or divorce in Oklahoma, call Justice Legal Team now at 405-493-9090 or schedule your consultation online.